 - Yard destruction

 Insurance denying a claim does NOT mean the problem isn’t serious.
-It means the homeowner must act quickly to prevent far more costly damage.
+It means that they consider it the homeowner’s responsibility to resolve the problem, and you’ll want to act quickly before the damage gets any greater and more expensive to fix.

 A $4,000–$8,000 drainage project can prevent: